 - We are committed to ethical journalism, with a strict Editorial Charter and codes of conduct.
 We are transparent: every author discloses their expertise, funding, and conflicts of interest.

 - We don’t hide our mistakes.
 Errors are corrected promptly and prominently to remove misinformation from the public record.

-- All our content is free to read and republish under Creative Commons while the rest of the media charges for re-publication.
+- All our content is free to read and republish under Creative Commons.

-- We believe in the free flow of information.
-We disseminate our content to more than 22,000 sites worldwide.
-That gives our content a global reach of 35 million readers a month, and growing.
+- We actively disseminate our content to more than 22,000 sites worldwide.
+That gives our content a global reach of 38.2 million readers a month, and growing.

 - We are a global knowledge project, with staff based in Australia, Canada, New Zealand, the UK, US, Africa, Indonesia and France working with more than 67,000 specialist scholars and researchers.

 - We avoid conflicts of interest and funders have no say over editorial decisions.

 - We are funded by universities, research institutes and corporates, as well as foundations and reader donations.

 - We support a healthy media ecosystem by providing ideas and media-ready experts with a focus on solutions.

 With your support we can check more facts, report more research and provide more informed explanations of complex problems.